White Balance Photography –

 Some cameras may differ slightly in their tones so be sure to find what works best for you in terms of output.

-With my Olympus OM-D E-M1 Mark II, the cloudy white balance is almost constantly on because I love the warm tones it generates.
+With my Olympus OM-D E-M1 Mark II, the cloudy setting is almost constantly on because I love the warm tones it generates.

-Playing around with White Balance will enable you to control your image that bit more than you would on auto.
+Playing around with WB will enable you to control your image that bit more than you would on auto.
 On the OM-D E-M1 Mark II the white balance is easily controlled by clicking ‘OK’ and then adjusting by using the arrow buttons.